ibra9kadabrah/cs-499/index.md

 ### Introduction

 The artifact is an enhanced version of a project from the CS330 Computer Visualizations course.
 Originally created as part of my coursework. it's a graphics programming project using OpenGL and GLFW to render dynamic graphical elements such as circles (balls), bricks.
 My enhancement includes a user-controlled controlled paddle, which adds interactivity to the game as well as improving the codebase OOP design.
 This significantly expands on the original coursework.
+The main focus was on enhancing the software engineering and design aspect, I restructured the game's codebase by improving modularity, maintainability.

 [Software Engineering & Design Narrative](https://github.com/ibra9kadabrah/cs-499/tree/main/Narratives/Software%20engineering%20%26%20Design%20Narrative.docx)